denizgenc/my-public-notes/operating_systems_and_tools/x86_architecture_basics.md

 will modify EAX etc. (So there are 16 general-purpose registers on an x86-64 processor in total.)

 Finally, note that the name "General-purpose register" is somewhat of a misnomer.
-SP (the stack pointer) and SB (the stack base) point to specific points in the stack, which is where important data about the current process is stored.
+SP (the stack pointer) and SB (the stack base) point to specific addresses in the stack, which is where important data about the current process is stored.
 Using these registers for general calculations will mess things up big time.